freddiecoleman/luxstack-razrbit/README.md

 This package contains the Luxstack Razrbit Bitcoin platform, allowing you to build, test and scale bitcoin apps faster.

+I did not create this - it is built by Luxstack.
+I have simply written some automated tests for it and am distributing it as a composer package.

 ## Installation

 Begin by installing this package through Composer.